Mimi-Vinaiphat/portfolio/critique_design3.md

 Title has been editted to be more clear that its the total premium for life insurance industry only.
 <br/>
 <br/>
-I have tried to use eith tableau or flourish to recreate from my sketch however, what I get is 2 different graph.
+I have tried to use with tableau or flourish to recreate from my sketch however, the results are not what I intended.
-One about the stack bar that compare betweeb each product type within the same time period.
+One about the stack bar that compares between each product type within the same time period.
 ![stack](https://user-images.githubusercontent.com/112348105/191297863-c56f52f2-0b13-4d65-b38a-8d5193a85887.png)

 But when I tried to have the line chart to show the movement (trend) change for each product, I cannot get it done.